Erlix322/CareGardenAPI/README.md

 ## Motivation

-Since my professor for software engineering was recently talking about common software architectures, I decided to dive into the world of Node.js.
+Since my software engineering professor was recently talking about common software architectures, I decided to dive into the world of Node.js.
 This little RESTful service is the result of the last week and I'd like to share this code with you guys!

 ## Aim of this Work